Adrin Nazarian

-Adrin Nazarian (Ադրին Նազարեան; born March 19, 1973) is an American politician of Armenian descent who is a member of the Los Angeles City Council for the 2nd district since 2024.
+Adrin Nazarian (Ադրին Նազարեան; born March 19, 1973) is an American politician who is a member of the Los Angeles City Council for the 2nd district since 2024.
 A member of the Democratic Party, he previously served in the California State Assembly from 2012 to 2022, representing the 46th Assembly District in the central and southern San Fernando Valley.

 Biography

 Adrin Nazarian was born in Iran.
 As a child, he immigrated with his family to the San Fernando Valley in Southern California.
 He grew up there and received his BA degree in Economics from UCLA in 1996.

 After graduating UCLA, Nazarian participated in the Coro Fellowship in Public Affairs.
 From 1997 to 1999, he served as an aide to Congressman Brad Sherman (D-CA), assisting him with business and labor community issues.
 In 1999, then-Governor Gray Davis appointed Nazarian as Special Assistant to the California Trade and Commerce Agency.
 During his tenure at the agency, Nazarian helped establish the Division of Science, Technology and Innovation, which focused on creating and maintaining technology-based jobs in California.

 Nazarian served as chief of staff to then-Assemblymember Paul Krekorian from 2006 until Krekorian was elected to the Los Angeles City Council in 2010.
 Nazrian then served as Krekorian's chief of staff at City Hall until 2012.

-In February 2022, Nazarian announced that he would not seek reelection in the 2022 California State Assembly election, and also announced that he intends to run in 2024 to replace Los Angeles City Councilmember Paul Krekorian, who cannot seek another term due to term limits.
+In February 2022, Nazarian announced that he would not seek reelection in the 2022 California State Assembly election, and also announced that he intended to run in 2024 to replace Krekorian, who was term-limited.

 Nazarian has served on the boards of several community-based organizations including the East Valley YMCA and the YWCA.
 He was one of the founding members of Generation Next Mentorship program which worked with local public schools to give young people alternatives to a life of gangs and drugs.

 Nazarian and his wife, Diana, reside in Sherman Oaks with their children Alex, David and Maggie.